APACTestDrive/Container-Native-Development-with-OKE/LabGuide500.md

   ![](images/500/3.png)

 - Type `config` in the search bar, then click on `config.json` to open the file.
 This is the configuration file for defining the various endpoints, components and default user for the application.
-The exact detail for the various option is not important right now.
+The exact detail for the various options is not important right now.

   ![](images/500/4.png)